 It’s currently believed that 71 Unipowers were produced between 1966 and 1970 in Perivale, London, UK.
 Most were built as road cars but a few were produced as racing thoroughbreds, appearing at circuits as diverse as Silverstone, Le Mans, Nürburgring and Watkins Glen, among many others.
 A few are raced to this day.

-We think about 38 of the total production survive.
-A few are on the road, fast, fun and much sought after.
-Some languish unloved in sheds and warehouses, others are the subject of long term restoration projects.
+We think about 38 of the total production survive with only a few on the road – fast and fun.
 If you see one, stop and look – it may be while before you see another.